atlas77-lang/Atlas77/docs/quick-start.md

 > Note: The `str` type is a sequence of Unicode characters and is immutable, later on a `String` type will be introduced as a more flexible alternative to `str` a bit like Rust's `String` & `&str`.
 The `array` type is a fixed-size collection of elements of the same type (e.g., `[i64; 5]`).

+> NB 2: Since this is a VM-based language, all numeric types smaller than 64 bits (e.g., u8, u16, u32) are internally represented as 64-bit values for simplicity and consistency.
+However, they will behave as their original types, respecting their size and overflow semantics.
+In the future, packed types may be introduced to optimize memory usage for arrays (e.g., ``[u8]`` could be represented as ``[u8x8]``, ``[u16]`` as ``[u16x4]``, etc.).
+At present, the minimum memory size for numeric types is 8 bytes.

 ## 6. Functions

 Functions in Atlas77 are defined using the `func` keyword, followed by the function name, parameters, return type, and body.
 The return type of a function is specified after the `->` symbol.
 For example: